Jaslavie/le-wm-minecraft/README.md

 ```

 1. Download dataset into your local repo
-2. Run the nn.ipynb file in full.
+2. Run the data_processing.ipynb file in full.
 This loads the processed data into the data folder.
 This is necesary for training
 3. Running tests

 ```